nbroeking/Foundations/HW3/fixed/QUESTIONS.md

 ####E. Live-lock, exceptions, and other such queue related issues
 Finally, because we have 10 consumers and 10 producers all trying to access shared memory a lot of different issues will arise.
 There are so many potential things that could happen that it is impossible to name them all, we will do our best though.

-* All operations on the queue will happen in a randomish order so we can get exceptions because the producer tries to access the next element when the queue is empty.
+* All operations on the queue will happen in a random order so we can get exceptions because the producer tries to access the next element when the queue is empty.
 Those statements are not atomic so another thread can swipe the last element in between the check and the retrieve.

 ```Java
 if (queue.size() > 0) {